The System

 Act.

 Knowledge without action is complicity.
-The data is clear.
 The system will not dismantle itself.
-These are starting points — not endpoints.
+The organisations, reading, and actions below are starting points.

 Organisations & Movements